coleifer/peewee/docs/peewee/api.rst

     .. note:: Currently this field is only supported by :py:class:`PostgresqlDatabase`.

+.. py:class:: BareField

+    Intended to be used only with SQLite.
+Since data-types are not enforced, you can declare fields without *any* data-type.
+It is also common for SQLite virtual tables to use meta-columns or untyped columns, so for those cases as well you may wish to use an untyped field.

+    Accepts a special ``coerce`` parameter, a function that takes a value coming from the database and converts it into the appropriate Python type.

+    .. note:: Currently this field is only supported by :py:class:`SqliteDatabase`.

 .. py:class:: ForeignKeyField(rel_model[, related_name=None[, on_delete=None[, on_update=None[, to_field=None[, ...]]]]])

     Stores: relationship to another model